 Dr Marek Stibal

 Marek is a scientist in the Department of Geochemistry at the Geological Survey of Denmark and Greenland.
 He examines the microbial ecology and biogeochemistry of icy ecosystems, with an emphasis on large scale effects of microbial activity on glacial systems, carbon and nutrient cycling in the cryosphere, and microbial diversity, distribution and dispersal in Arctic and Antarctic terrestrial environments.
 He has been working on Arctic glaciers, including the Greenland Ice Sheet, since 2002, and is a member of the darksnow project.

-I am currently still building a new interface-geochemistry group at the German Research Centre for Geosciences, GFZ in Potsdam.
-Germany and am still based at the University of Leeds.
+I am currently leading a new interface-geochemistry group at the German Research Centre for Geosciences, GFZ in Potsdam, in Germany and am slowly finishing my projects at the University of Leeds.